 The issue of care is mentioned by all, including child-care, out-of-school-hours care, care for the elderly and dependent and vulnerable persons.
-The equal sharing of care between women and men necessitates closer monitoring and recommendations concerning the transposition and implementation of the Parental Leave Directive2, and recommendations to ensure the take-up rate of men.
+The equal sharing of care between women and men necessitates closer monitoring and CSRs that address women and men's care responsibilities including monitoring of the transposition and implementation of the Parental Leave Directive, and recommendations to ensure that barriers are removed with regards to the take-up rate of men.
 The costs of care, particularly child-care are increasing, mirroring a decrease in public spending in this area, creating insufficient childcare provision across the board.
-Despite the CSRs issued by the Commission in 2012 with regards to strengthening child-care facilities, the assessment of the EWL members reveal that has not happened in a systematic way.
-Monitoring of the Barcelona childcare targets3, adopted in 2002, requires close monitoring through the European semester process and should be reflected in the CSRs.
-However, the EU must also go 'beyond Barcelona' and along with increasing the provision, the quality, affordability and accessibility of care services to include quality care for the elderly.
-In nineteen out of the 27 EU member states more than 50% of the elderly receive informal or no care4
+Despite the CSRs issued by the Commission in 2012 (and in 2011) with regards to strengthening in particular child-care facilities, the assessment of the EWL members reveal that has not happened in a systematic way.
+Implementation of the Barcelona childcare targets, adopted in 2002, requires close monitoring through the European semester process and should be reflected in the CSRs emphasising quality, affordability and accessibility.
+However, the EU must also go 'beyond Barcelona' and address quality care for the elderly.
+In nineteen out of the 27 EU member states more than 50% of the elderly receive informal or no care.